|Facilities | Rating | Reviews|

 Bouncing back from past poor performances, Sandbach has now been upgraded to the point where it's almost unremarkable - if a little too concreted.

-Restaurants: Costa, McDonald's, Costa Express, Krispy Kreme, Typhoo Tea Machine
+Catering: Costa, McDonald's, Costa Express, Krispy Kreme, Typhoo Tea Machine

 northbound only: Fresh Food Café